OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Running Kubernetes Clusters
 ============================

-In the public OpenNebula System marketplace there are also services available that lets you deploy a multi-VM application.
+In the public OpenNebula System Marketplace there are also services available that let you deploy a multi-VM application.
 In this exercise we are going to import a Kubernetes cluster service and launch a Kubernetes cluster with it.

-.. warning:: We need a metal KVM edge cluster for this.
+.. warning:: We need a metal KVM Edge Cluster for this.
 If you haven't already done so, you can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
 Make sure you request two public IPs.

-We are going to assume the edge cluster naming schema "metal-kvm-aws-cluster".
+We are going to assume the Edge Cluster naming schema "metal-kvm-aws-cluster".

 Step 1.
-Download the OneFlow Service from the marketplace
+Download the OneFlow Service from the Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Login into Sunstone as oneadmin.
-Go to the ``Storage --> Apps`` tab, and search for Kubernetes.
+Log in to Sunstone as oneadmin.
+Go to the ``Storage --> Apps`` tab and search for Kubernetes.
 Select the "Service Kubernetes X.XX for OneFlow - KVM" and click on the icon with the cloud and the down arrow inside (two positions to the left from the green "+").

 |kubernetes_marketplace|

-Now you need to select a datastore, select the metal-kvm-aws-cluster-images datastore.
+Now you need to select a datastore.
+Select the metal-kvm-aws-cluster-Images Datastore.

 |metal_kvm_aws_cluster_images_datastore|

-The appliance will be ready when the image in ``Storage --> Images`` gets in READY from LOCKED state.
+The appliance will be ready when the image in ``Storage --> Images`` switches to READY from its LOCKED state.

 .. |kubernetes_marketplace| image:: /images/kubernetes_marketplace.png
 .. |metal_kvm_aws_cluster_images_datastore| image:: /images/metal_kvm_aws_cluster_images_datastore.png